AubsUK/aubs-blocklist-importer/README.md

 - Checks the new live list matches the filtered import list
   - If it doesn't, it clears the configuration and tries to re-import the previous (known-good) list
   - It then checks if the re-import of the known-good list is successful
+- Saves the newly updated ipset lists to disk, making them persistent across reboots
 - Full logging
 - Email notifications
-  - Email Success/Failure switches, these allow set days when 'success' and 'failure' emails are sent.
+  - Email Success/Failure switches, these allow set days when 'success' and 'failure' emails are sent
-  - Notifications can also be set so if a 'failure' occurs, a the next 'success' is also alerted, even if it's not a 'success' alert day.
+  - Notifications can also be set so if a 'failure' occurs, a the next 'success' is also alerted, even if it's not a 'success' alert day

 <br/><br/>